 There are many types of alcohol treatment programs available.
 These include:

-- Medical Detox – This is usually the first step in the active treatment program, where you rid the body of alcohol and toxins through an assisted detox program that addresses the dangers and symptoms of withdrawal that will be experienced.
+- Medical Detox – This is usually the first step in most alcohol treatment programs.
+During this stage, the body must rid itself of alcohol and other toxins through a medically-supervised program that addresses the dangers and symptoms of withdrawal associated with detox.

-- Inpatient Treatment – Also referred to as residential treatment, inpatient treatment requires living at a rehab center while you participate in a recovery program.
+- Inpatient Treatment – Also referred to as residential treatment, inpatient treatment requires living at an alcohol rehab center while you participate in a recovery program.

-- Partial Hospitalization Program – This program is for people who have completed residential care, and are ready to go to the next stage of assistance, but with more responsibility on themselves.
+- Partial Hospitalization Program – This program is for people who have completed residential care, and are ready to transition to the next stage of assistance.

 As part of your initial treatment program, you’ll go through a medical detox program.
 Our staff will assist you in becoming free from alcohol and other toxins so you can begin your recovery in the best way possible.

 Inpatient vs Outpatient is an important consideration when choosing a treatment program.
 If you’re wondering if outpatient treatment is the right choice for you, this article may help you decide.
 The choice ultimately comes down to your time availability and finances.
 Can you afford to stop everything in your life for inpatient treatment?
 If you need to maintain your job and other commitments, outpatient treatment might be the best option for you.

 Alcoholism Treatment Medications